 2006

-This year introduced many new pieces with the new building style of the Piraka and Inika.
+This year introduced many new pieces with the new building system of the Piraka and Inika.
 I decided to go with the Zamor spheres: they’re really simple parts (basically just solid plastic marbles) but they’ve made many appearances in various sets.
 Still in production today!

 It’s fun to note that the original 2006 Zamor launcher and its ammo storage were probably two of the G1-specific parts that stayed in production the longest, being included with the Mindstorms EV3 set that was made up until around 2020.